A person in a yellow shirt working on taxes, possibly related to homeownership or property taxes.

 Share:

-Taking out a mortgage loan doesn’t come without its fair share of fees.
-Your lender and other third parties charge fees for closing your loan – costs that can run you thousands of dollars.
+When thinking of the upfront costs of a mortgage loan, most people think of the down payment, but closing costs for the lender and third parties are a significant line item as well.
 But will you at least get some relief at tax time?
 Can you deduct these closing costs on your federal income taxes?

 In most cases, the answer is “no.” The only mortgage closing costs you can claim on your tax return for the tax year in which you buy a home are any points you pay to reduce your interest rate and the real estate taxes you might pay upfront.